filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

 {{< beta-warning >}}

+This page assumes that you already have [MetaMask installed](https://metamask.io/) in your browser.

 ## Simple method

 The easiest way to add a Filecoin testnet to your MetaMask is by using the pre-configured options at chainlist.org.